mat-0/cheltenham-open-data/_pages/flood-warnings.md

 Flooding may affect low lying land and roads adjacent the River Avon from Abbotts Salford to Tewkesbury.
 Other locations that may be affected include Offenham, Evesham, Twyning and the Eckington Road.
 Mill Bank Road from Jubillee Bridge to Fladbury is impacted.
 Predicted peaks:- Evesham 2.5m to 2.9m on 15/11 night, Bredon 2.2m to 2.7m on 16/11 PM.
 We are closely monitoring the situation.
 Avoid using low lying footpaths and any bridges near local watercourses and avoid low lying roads near rivers, which may be flooded.
 This message will be updated by 11:00AM on 16 November 2025 or as the situation changes.

+- Warning no longer in force: Bristol Frome catchment
-- Flood alert: Bristol Frome catchment
+- Flood alert no longer in force: Bristol Frome catchment

+The situation is improving and no further flooding is expected in this area.

+Flood warnings and alerts may still be in force for surrounding areas.

-- There is no longer a threat of flooding, though standing water and debris may still remain.
+There is no longer a threat of flooding, though standing water and debris may still remain.

 Weather conditions are expected to improve and no further flooding is expected.

 We will continue to monitor the situation and will issue further alerts or warnings if necessary.

 Never drive through flood water, just 30cm of fast flowing water is enough to move your car.
 Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.

 - Warning no longer in force: Bristol Frome from downstream of Nibley to Stapleton
 - The Flood Warning has now been removed.
 However, a Flood Alert remains in force for the wider area, so flooding of roads and low lying land is still possible.